ARCAFF/ARCCnet/arccnet/models/cutouts/hale/README.md

 ## Notes

-- Redundant helper scripts were consolidated into `test_setup.py`.
 - Exploratory EDA script files were removed from this runtime directory to keep the training path focused and maintainable.